Skip to main content

 However, contact Tesla Service if:

-• You notice sudden changes in regen behavior
+• You notice a sudden change in regen behavior after months of normal operation

 • Other drivetrain warnings accompany the issue